 Vienna is regularly ranked as one of the best cities in the world to live in.
 Unique cuisine, vivid cultural scene and architectural wonders make it a great spot for a short stay.
-Those who live there, praise the safety, cleanness, good commute and very low rents – especially compared to other European capitals.
-Making living in Vienna affordable is one of the priorities of the city’s administration.
+Those who live there, praise the safety, cleanness, good commute and very low rents.
+It’s because making living in Vienna affordable is one of the priorities of the city’s administration.
 Thanks to that policy, accommodation in Vienna is plentiful and relatively cheap.
 The city owns over 220,000 flats, and one in four citizens lives in city-owned buildings.
 On the other hand, the starting cost of moving to the Austrian capital is massive.
 The landlords can ask for a deposit equaling from 3, up to 6-months (in case of fully-furnished, designer apartments) rent.
-The market is also dominated by real estate brokers, and finding an apartment without them is an arduous task.
+The market is also dominated by real estate brokers.
+Finding an apartment without them is an arduous task.
 Agents can charge a one- or two-month commission fee for their services.
 This means you have to save a lot of money before even thinking of moving to Vienna for a long-term stay.

 Where to live in Vienna?